puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_summary.markdown

 Catalogs are static documents which contain resources and relationships.
 At various stages of a Puppet run, a catalog will be in memory as a Ruby object, transmitted as JSON, and persisted to disk as YAML.
 The catalog format used by this version of Puppet is not documented and does not have a spec.

-In the standard agent/master architecture, nodes request catalogs from a puppet master server, which compiles and serves them as needed.
+In the standard agent/master architecture, nodes request catalogs from a puppet master server, which compiles and serves them to nodes as needed.
 When running Puppet standalone with puppet apply, catalogs are compiled locally and applied immediately.

 Example
 -----